-2.2 Engaging With Communities
+2.2 Engaging with Communities

-- 2.2.1 Transport Scotland developed a community engagement strategy entitled 'Engaging with Communities' which has been implemented during development of the Project.
-This included commitment to a range of measures and activities to inform, engage and consult the public in the development of the Project. - 2.2.2 Transport Scotland's ongoing communications strategy for the project will reflect the construction stage of the Project and will include details of the procedures to be implemented to: - maintain effective community engagement throughout the construction period to build on existing relationships with the communities alongside the scheme; - inform affected communities about how the effects of construction activities will be mitigated; - inform affected communities about the timetable of the construction works; and - provide information on enquiry and complaint procedures. - 2.2.3 The contractor will contribute to and support the implementation of effective communications and fulfilment of the above objectives.
-The contractor will appoint a community liaison officer and liaison team who will be responsible for community engagement for the contracting organisation. - 2.2.4 The contractor will liaise with: - local authorities; - other statutory bodies and regulatory authorities; - the emergency services; - other relevant organisations as set out in this CoCP; - community councils and relevant established community groups; - businesses and relevant established business groups; and - residents in local communities affected by the works on matters relating to the construction of the scheme to meet the requirements set out in this CoCP.
+- 2.2.1 Transport Scotland developed a community engagement strategy entitled "Engaging with Communities" which has been implemented during development of the Project.

+This included commitment to a range of measures and activities to inform, engage and consult the public in the development of the Project. - 2.2.2 Transport Scotland's ongoing communications strategy for the project will reflect the construction stage of the Project and will include details of the procedures to be implemented to: - maintain effective community engagement throughout the construction period to build on existing relationships with the communities alongside the scheme; - consult with and inform affected communities about how the effects of construction activities will be mitigated; - consult with and inform affected communities about the timetable of the construction works; and - provide information on the enquiry and complaints procedures. - meet the other requirements of this CoCP regarding community engagement. - 2.2.3 The communications strategy will be in accordance with the National Standards for Community Engagement.
+The strategy will include regular community engagement through established community groups.
+To ensure effective community engagement, a forum will be set up with each community council for consultation during the construction stages.
+The Scottish Ministers will discuss and agree the format and agenda with the community councils prior to construction works commencing.
+The consultation will be attended by the Employer's Representative and the Community Liaison Officer, together with key members of the contractor's site team as may be necessary to cover the matters to be discussed. - A focus of the engagement will be to share information, enable the community groups to advise of concerns so these may be considered and addressed as appropriate and, through constructive consultation, minimise complaints and ensure that any complaints are dealt with efficiently and effectively. - 2.2.5 The Scottish Ministers will review the communications strategy regularly and also take consideration of the views of the community groups through the forum regarding the effectiveness of the community engagement.
+If necessary, the approach and strategy will be adapted during the construction period. - 2.2.6 The contractor will contribute to and support the implementation of effective communications and fulfilment of the above objectives.
+The contractor will appoint a community liaison officer and liaison team who will be responsible for community engagement for the contracting organisation.

+2.2.7 The contractor will liaise with:

+- local authorities; - other statutory bodies and regulatory authorities; - the emergency services; - other relevant organisations as set out in this CoCP; - community councils and relevant established community groups; - businesses and relevant established business groups; and - residents in local communities affected by the works on matters relating to the construction of the scheme to meet the requirements set out in this CoCP.

-2.2.5 The contractor will also support Transport Scotland in promoting awareness of the Project as part of a wider community engagement strategy through, for example, presentations to educational establishments such as local schools, centres for further education and industry institutions.
+2.2.8 The contractor will also support Transport Scotland in promoting awareness of the Project as part of a wider community engagement strategy through, for example, presentations to educational establishments such as local schools, centres for further education and industry institutions.